jeffersonfparil/jeffersonfparil.github.io/about.md

 <img src="/img/about_me.jpg" alt="drawing" width="200"/>

-I am woking as a research scientist in Melbourne, Australia.
-I am broadly interested in elucidating the genetic underpinnings and evolution of quantitative traits in agricultural and ecological contexts.
+I am working as a research scientist in Melbourne, Australia.
+I am broadly interested in elucidating the genetic underpinnings and evolution of quantitative traits in plants within both agricultural and ecological contexts.